knutin/statman/README.md

-# statman - super statistics
+# statman - Statistics man to the rescue!

 `statman` lets you to add a metric ton of instrumentation to your Erlang code without worrying.
 You won't overload any processes, use